urbanearthymama/week-schedular/README.md

 ### Built With

-* [HTML]
+* HTML
-* [CSS]
+* CSS
-* [JavaScript]
+* JavaScript

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources
+Boost your productivity using a color coded tracker to store tasks for the day.
+Stay on top of that to do list with a quick look to past present and future tasks by hour.

 <!-- CONTACT -->
 ## Contact